maikerumine/ESM4/mods/ruins/README.txt

 -----------------------------
 (c) Copyright BlockMen (2013)

+changed by maikerumine to add beds, furnace, and chest on 20160321

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want